node-red/node-red.github.io/docs/hardware/beagleboneblack.md

 ---
 layout: default
-title: Running on BeagleBone Black
+title: Running on BeagleBone Boards
 ---

-The BeagleBoneBlack already has Node.js baked into it's OS, so some of these tips are optional.
+The latest 4GB images for BeagleBone boards already have Node-RED installed into it's OS so you can just start running with the `node-red` command.
+You can use the intructions below to upgrade to later versions if you wish.

+The 2GB console version suitable for flashing to older eMMC versions of the BBB will need to install as per below.

 <div class="doc-callout">
 These instructions only apply to the Debian versions of BeagleBoneBlack. <a href="http://beagleboard.org/latest-images">http://beagleboard.org/latest-images</a>
 </div>

 #### Before you start

+If you are using the 2GB eMMC version of Debian it has been stripped right down so you may need to install some utility functions first

+    sudo apt-get update
+    sudo apt-get install -y curl locales ntpdate avahi-utils python build-essential

 Make sure the local time is set correctly.
 The BeagleboneBlack does not have a battery backed real time clock so needs to be set on every boot in order for